 People who write outstanding blog posts or killer ebooks often forget that video is an entirely different beast.
 Writing for video sounds easy enough; that’s the trouble.
-Remember that there will be visuals and audio work at play here, so your writing has to complement yet drive both of those arenas.
+While some explainers do not use voiceover, yours probably will; your writing needs to account for that.

 This should be the golden rule for any kind of writing, whether you’re a first grader or a master author.
 Do not explain what you can show.
 (According to Psychology Today, our brains process videos 60,000 times faster than text—take advantage of this!)

-The best way to make sure your script will resonate with your audience is to run it by them.
+The best way to make sure your script will resonate with real people is to run it by real people.
 If you can, do a little focus test.
 This doesn’t have to be hyper formal, but it helps to get their reactions and make adjustments accordingly.

 At the very least, give the script to a colleague or peer to go over it (or hear you read it).
 Always get a second opinion, though a third or fourth may be best.

 Final Tips for Writing Your Explainer Video Script

 Before we set you out into the world to write the next great American explainer video script, we’ll leave you with a few general rules to consider.